Cromwell Museum to reopen after major refurbishment

 The Museum holds the best collection of objects relating to the life and times of Oliver Cromwell on public display in the world, located in the former Huntingdon Grammar School building, which is both the oldest building in the town and was where he went to school.
 More of these objects are now on display than ever before, including rarely seen personal items, letters and paintings.
 These include a life sized portrait by Robert Walker which has been specially restored and can now be seen up close for the first time; his swords, hat and a letter in which Cromwell wrote about his struggle with depression.
 The displays also include more interactive elements and make use of new technology to bring Cromwell’s story to life for visitors.

-The Cromwell Museum Trust has been able to gain £85,000 from the History Makers Programme, which funds museums to create new exhibitions that will inspire the public through the lives and achievements of extraordinary historical figures.
-The programme is managed by the Association of Independent Museums (AIM) and funded by Biffa Award; a multi-million pound fund that helps to build communities and transform lives through awarding grants to community and environmental projects across the UK, as part of the Landfill Communities Fund.
-It has secured £71,000 from the Wolfson Foundation, an independent charity that supports and promotes excellence in the fields of science, health, education and the arts and humanities; and also received a grant of £10,000 from the Huntingdon Freemen’s Trust.
+The Museum has been refurbished over the last four months thanks to generous grants from several funders. £85,000 was awarded thanks to a grant through the AIM Biffa Award Programme’s History Makers Scheme.
+Biffa Award is a multi-million-pound fund that helps to build communities and transform lives through awarding grants to community and environmental projects across the UK, as part of the Landfill Communities Fund. £71,000 came from the Wolfson Foundation, an independent charity supporting excellence in the fields of science, health, education and the arts and humanities; and grant of £10,000 from the Huntingdon Freemen’s Trust.

 If you would like to contribute towards this exciting project and help the Museum do even more by reaching our target of £200,000, please visit our donations page.